Noncontact Respiratory Anomaly Detection Using Infrared Light-Wave Sensing: Human Breathing Patterns

 \section{Human Breathing Patterns}

-Various types of human breathing patterns (both normal and abnormal) have been identified from the literature.
-The major 7 types of human breathing are described as follows:
+Various types of human breathing patterns (both normal and abnormal) have been identified in the available literature.
+The seven major types of human breathing which will be addressed in this study are described as follows:

-\begin{enumerate} \item \textbf{Eupnea}: This is regular human breathing with a uniform depth, rate and pattern.
-The depths and rates that are considered as normal vary according to the age and activity level of human being.
-For adult people, the regular breathing rate is 12-20\,BPM (breaths per minute) at resting conditions~\cite{BarbosaPereira2017,Fekr2016,Purnomo2021,Yuan2013}.
-Breathing depth is measured from rib cage movement and it is expressed as a percentage of the maximum movement of the rib cage.
-For healthy adults of 20-39 years, the breathing depth was experimentally found to be 44$\pm$14\% or 30-58\% of the maximum rib cage movement in~\cite{Parreira2010}.
+\begin{enumerate}[leftmargin=*] \item \textbf{Eupnea}: This refers to regular human breathing with a uniform depth, rate and pattern.
+The specific depths and rates considered normal vary based on factors such as age and activity level.
+In adults, the typical resting breathing rate falls within the range of 12-20 breaths per minute (BPM)~\cite{BarbosaPereira2017,Fekr2016,Purnomo2021,Yuan2013}.
+Breathing depth is determined by measuring the movement of the rib cage and expressing it as a percentage of the maximum rib cage movement.
+Experimental findings indicate that healthy adults aged 20-39 exhibit a breathing depth of approximately 44$\pm$14\% or 30-58\% of the maximum rib cage movement~\cite{Parreira2010}.

 \item \textbf{Apnea}: Temporary cessation of breathing is known as apnea~\cite{BarbosaPereira2017,Ali2021}.
 It often occurs during sleep which is known as sleep apnea.